 America's roads and bridges are dangerously deteriorated, and our interstate system is over 60 years old.
 Nearly 70% of all the freight tonnage in the U.S. moves on trucks.
-The US D.O.T. projects that by 2045 freight volume will increase by 45%.
+The U.S. Dept. of Transportation projects that by 2045 freight volume will increase by 45%.
 Without immediate improvements in infrastructure, the trucking industry and our economy risk coming to a crawl.
-We need both short and long term investment update current roads and bridges and add interstates and highways.
+We need both short- and long-term investment updating current roads and bridges and adding interstates and highways.
 The integrated transportation system in the U.S. of roads, ports, bridges, rail and airports is severely stressed, creating dangerous and deteriorating conditions in need of immediate improvement.
 This continues to be a significant concern to companies like FedEx that drive the economy through the movement of goods.

 America must combine infrastructure enhancements, efficient trucking, sound public policies, and incentives for better safety and fuel technology.
 Our federal and state governments must work toward modernizing our infrastructure and our transportation regulations to keep pace with technology and to maximize competitiveness.
 We must upgrade our roads and bridges and adopt common-sense policy solutions, such as longer combination vehicles, to increase the efficiency, safety and capacity of our transportation system.